nextras/orm/docs/entity.md

 ### Property modifiers

 Each property can be annotated with a modifier.
 Modifiers are optional and provide a possibility to extend entity properties' behavior.
 Modifiers are written after the property name.
 Each modifier is surrounded by curly braces.
-The first compulsory token is the modifier name, other tokens are optional and depend on the specific modifier type.
-Orm comes with few predefined property modifiers:
+The first compulsory token is the modifier name; other tokens are optional and depend on the specific modifier type.
+Orm comes with a few predefined property modifiers:

 - `{primary}`                                - makes the property mapped as a primary key;
 - `{primary-proxy}`                          - makes the property a proxy to map the primary key; useful for composite primary key easy access;